3dem/relion/README_sycl.md

 $ #### End of Intel GPU Level Zero backend specific  #####
 $ # For finer control of SYCL devcices, please see the above descrpition on ONEAPI_DEVICE_SELECTOR
 $
+$ ulimit -n 512000 # this is necessary for multi-GPU jobs
 $ {Run 2D/3D/refinement application by replacing --gpu/--cpu with --sycl/--sycl-opencl/--sycl-cpu/--sycl-cuda/--sycl-hip}
 ```